Benzo Belly: Understanding Causes, Symptoms, and Effective Treatments

 Common Benzo Belly Symptoms

-• Constipation: Difficulty with bowel movements or feeling backed up.
+Constipation: Fewer bowel movements or straining

 How Benzo Belly Affects Your Mental Health & Recovery